satishk17/NODE_GATEWAY_ACTUATOR/README.md

 # IoT Gateway, Sensor Node, and Actuator System
 This repository contains firmware and configuration for an IoT system involving a Gateway, Sensor Node, and Actuator Node using LoRa, MQTT, RS-485, and Wi-Fi.
-Designed for ESP32-based microcontrollers and expandable to include BLE, CAN, and other interfaces.
+Designed for ESP32-based microcontrollers and expandable to include BLE, CAN, and RS-232 interfaces.

 # 📡 System Overview
 The system demonstrates how distributed edge nodes collect and transmit sensor data to a central Gateway, which processes and forwards the data to cloud services via MQTT.
 The Gateway also receives commands and controls actuators in real-time (e.g., NeoPixels or RS-485 devices).